 Start your day with a visit to one of the best waterfalls in the Keweenaw.
 Eagle River Falls is a must-see, with streams of water cascading over a broad cliff made of dark, jagged rocks.

 Eagle Harbor Lighthouse

-A stop at the classic brick lighthouse built in 1871 is essential and to get a taste of the nautical heritage of the region.
-While visiting, don’t miss the museum operated by the Keweenaw County Historical Society documenting the lighthouse and surrounding structures.
+A stop at the classic brick lighthouse built in 1871 is essential to get a taste of the nautical heritage of the region.
+While visiting, don’t miss the museum operated by the Keweenaw County Historical Society, documenting the lighthouse and surrounding structures.